Shortened School Days for Disabled Students: How and When to Implement this Accommodation.

 You may want to print that bit off of the OCR website, just to demonstrate that it is allowed as a consideration.
 Right away, this will help you overcome the “well, we can’t do that…” You can, if it’s appropriate for the child.

-- Include your Parent Concerns as reason for calling the meeting.
+- Include your parental concerns as a reason for calling the meeting.
 How is a full day/week adversely affecting your child?
 And how is that affecting their ability to access FAPE?
 If something happens during the school day, always follow up with an email to the school staff person who was in charge at that particular moment.
 This helps to make your case that full day/week attendance is interfering with FAPE.

 Every IEP request you make follows the same basic IEP Process.